ArduPilot/ardupilot_wiki/dev/source/docs/ros2.rst

     We are keen to improve ArduPilot's support of ROS 2 so if you find issues (such as commands that do not seem to be supported), please report them in the `ArduPilot issues list <https://github.com/ArduPilot/ardupilot/issues>`__ with a title

-First, make sure that you have succesfully installed `ROS humble <https://docs.ros.org/en/humble/Installation.html>`__ and create a `ROS 2 workspace <https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html#id4>`__.
+First, make sure that you have successfully installed `ROS humble <https://docs.ros.org/en/humble/Installation.html>`__ and create a `ROS 2 workspace <https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html#id4>`__.
 This page assumes that your workspace is named `ros2_ws`

 Before anything else, make sure that you have `sourced your ROS 2 environment <https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.html#source-the-setup-files>`__ and check if it is `configured correctly <https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.html#check-environment-variables>`__.